CS2103AUG2016-F09-C1/addressbook-level4/docs/UserGuide.md

 <br>
 ### Edit a task : `edit`
-Edit the task’s information from the task list <br>
+Edit any information you want to edit from the task <br>
 Format: `edit INDEX [TITLE] [d/DETAILS] [s/STARTTIME] [e/ENDTIME]`